noiminoinoi/Data-Analysis-in-SQL/README.md

-# Data-cleaning
+# Data Analysis in SQL
-Data Cleaning using SQL
+Data Cleaning and/or Analysis using SQL